Policy and Procedure Name:

 questions.

-Medical Exams (IME) and Physician File Reviews (PFR) policy on Claims
+Medical Exams (IME) and Physician File Reviews (PFR) policy for the

 E. Issuing a